-Stages of the situation analysis:
+Stages of the situation analysis (exact time-frame to be agreed with consultants):

 Within the assignment consultants should be engaged in establishing partnerships with all relevant stakeholders that can contribute to the SitAn development.
 This process will be supported by the UNICEF CO.